-The task of finding the right talent is time consuming and costly enough.
+The task of finding the right talent is time-consuming and costly enough.
 Ensuring that new recruits remain in your organisation is your next concern.
-The first six months in new employment are decisive: it is when the majority of employees decide ‘should I stay or should I go?’.
-This highlights the importance of having an effective on-boarding strategy in place.
+The first six months of new employment are decisive: it is when the majority of employees decide ‘should I stay or should I go?‘.
+This highlights the importance of having an effective onboarding strategy in place.

 Focus on basic, human needs